Jelmerro/vimrc/README.md

 - Theme for code, FZF sub-windows, the statusline, the tabs and even terminals

+### Rooter

+- Automatically updates the cwd to the base folder of the project, based on ".git/" and others

 ### Snippets

-- A collection of snippets that will be suggested by COC
+- A collection of snippets that will be suggested by CoC
 - Use the Tab key to expand the highlighted snippet

 ### Suda